tomsaleeba/foo-api/README.md

 ## A note on exposing databases to the internet
 We're going to deploy to AWS Lambda and we don't know the IP that our code will run on.
 AWS do publish [IP ranges](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html) but there are a lot of different ranges to account for.
 The easy solution *for this test* is to [create a whitelist](https://docs.atlas.mongodb.com/security-whitelist/) for MongoDB so `0.0.0.0/0` (anyone) can access the instance.
 This is a **terrible** idea long term but for this short test, it'll get you going quickly.
 For long term use, consider something like http://techblog.financialengines.com/2016/09/26/aws-lambdas-with-a-static-outgoing-ip/.

+## TODOs
+ 1. document how to assign a domain name and SSL
+ 1. document how to do rollbacks using `up`